The American Hemerocallis Society enourages anyone interested in growing daylilies to join the AHS.

 The AHS Voucher Program - for individuals or couples.

 To encourage new members, and as an incentive for current AHS members to renew their memberships for 3 years, the AHS and some dedicated daylily nurseries have partnered to create the AHS Voucher Program.
 When you join the AHS, or renew your membership for 3 years, you will recieve a voucher that may be redeemed at participating daylily nurseries.
-Vouchers are worth at least $25.00.
+Vouchers are worth $25.00.
+The list of 2017 Voucher Vendors is available HERE.

 Follow the link on the left above to join the AHS.